 Lithium is a critical component in lithium-ion batteries.
 The surge of interest in Electric Vehicles (EVs) has put a spotlight on lithium, as EV batteries account for a large share of the existing and projected demand.
 So how can investors exploit this demand?
 Let’s look at some of the best lithium stocks and ETFs.

 China is the largest market due to its focus on EVs, which represent 1 in 4 cars sold there.
-But an ambitious plan to ban ICE (Internal Combustion Engines) vehicles by 2035 in the EU and some US states should boost demand in the West as well.
+An ambitious plan to phase out ICE (Internal Combustion Engines) vehicles by 2035 in the EU and some US states should boost demand in the West as well.

 This should increase lithium demand by 3x to 6x by 2030.
 Lithium prices have been extremely volatile recently, going from a low of $7/kg in 2020 to a high of $80/kg at the end of 2022, to the current $25/kg after a precipitous fall.

 Best Lithium Stocks

 Most modern batteries use lithium in one form or another.
 While we can discuss if cobalt or other battery metals will still be needed in newer generations (solid state, iron phosphate batteries), it is likely that both lithium and copper will be required in massive amounts for batteries.

 So let’s look at the best lithium stocks.

 These are designed as introductions, and if something catches your eye, you’ll want to do additional research!

 SQM is the world’s largest lithium producer while also being active in a few other sectors.